 Pros:

-- Helps reduce cleaning time by up to 50% with strong 350 r/min scrubbing power
+- Helps reduce manual scrubbing effort with steady 350 r/min scrubbing power.

 Cons: